NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 }
 ```

 Each operator must implement a property that returns the identity value for the operation, which initializes the aggregation process.
-Additionally, operators must implement the two methods required by the `IBinaryOperator` interface, along with two additional methods that aggregate the final result.
+Additionally, operators must implement the two `Invoke` methods required by the `IBinaryOperator<T, T, T>` interface, along with two additional `Invoke` methods that aggregate the final result.

 Consider, for instance, an operator that calculates the sum of all elements in the source.
 This serves as an aggregation operator, providing a value.
+It implements the `IAggregationOperator<T, T>` interface.
 The generic type `T` is restricted to `struct`, `IAdditiveIdentity<T, T>`, and `IAdditionOperators<T, T, T>`, signifying that only value types with both the additive identity and the `+` operator implemented are suitable.
 The `Identity` initializes the sum using the additive identity.
 The `Invoke` methods handle the addition of `T` and `Vector<T>` values.

 ```csharp
 readonly struct SumOperator<T> : IAggregationOperator<T, T>